eXist-db/existdb-ansible-role/README.md

 **IMPORTANT** Since the passwords are clear text, they should not be set in a playbook, but stored in an encrypted Ansible vault instead.
 In the example playbook below, this vault file is referenced as `inventory/my_vault.yml`.

+## Restricting HTTP/HTTPS to Ports or IP Adresses

+By default, eXist-db will bind to ports specified in `exist_http_port` and `exist_ssl_port` on all interfaces of the server, including localhost.
+On an Internet connected server, this exposes the eXist-db instance to the world, which may or may not be what you intended.

+Exist Solutions recommends to run eXist-db behind a lightweight frontend proxy such as `nginx` running on the same server.
+This gives much better access control, certificate handling, URL rewriting and logging options than eXist-db/Jetty can provide.

+In this scenario, you would specify `exist_http_host: '127.0.0.1'` and `exist_ssl_host: '127.0.0.1'` to bind exist to the loopback interface only.
+Then you configure the proxy to listen on the standard HTTP/HTTPS port and forward requests to the exist instance running on 127.0.0.1:xxxx.

+This provides a simple way to disable HTTP for an exist server (and serve SSL only): let exist bind its HTTP port to localhost only (so it's not reachable without proxy); do not proxy HTTP requests to exist; redirect HTTP to HTTPS URLs in the proxy.

+### Disabling HTTP entirely

+Regulations or policies may require that unencrypted HTTP is disabled completely.
+This can be achieved by setting `exist_http_port: 0`.

+Note this has some implications, as some eXist-db components might default to HTTP and fail.
+This role will adjust the admin client config file `client.properties` to use SSL.
+Other config files may need attention.

+In theory, you could also disable the SSL/TLS listener by setting `exist_ssl_port: 0`.
+In practice, this will break exist 4.x installations because of interactions with the YAJSW wrapper.
+Just don't.

 ## Backup and Restore